PANIC DISORDER AND OUR FAITH IN GOD

 When should someone seek help?

 If you have panic attack symptoms, please seek help as soon as possible.
-Remember, panic attacks are intensely uncomfortable, they are not dangerous.
-But panic attacks are hard to manage on your own and may get worse without treatment.
+Panic attacks are intensely uncomfortable.
+Panic attacks are hard to manage on your own and may get worse without treatment.

-1 out of 4 of us may get 1 panic attack in our lifetime but if a second one happens, then a third one happens, and they’re coming more frequently – please seek help!
+25% of us may get 1 panic attack in our lifetime but if it happens again and again – seek help!

-This is much easier said than done, especially since during panic attacks, you feel like your brain is running a mile a minute and you do not have control of your body or you feel like you are going to die.
+During a panic attack, you may feel like your brain is running a mile a minute, and that you do not have control of your body or you feel like you are going to die.

-You absolutely need to see a therapist to find the root cause of what triggers these panic attacks, however we also must remember that panic disorder is one of the many manifestations of how Satan wants us to be separate, and remain separate from God.
+You absolutely need to see a therapist to find the root cause of what triggers these panic attacks.
+However we must remember that panic disorder is one of the many ways Satan uses to cause suffering and keep us separate from God.

 From the moment Adam & Eve took a bite of the forbidden fruit in the Garden of Eden, spiritual, physical, mental, and generational curses began to plague humanity to deceive us and to keep us separate from God.

-Panic attacks and panic disorder are tools of Satan to keep us miserable, fearful, and mistrustful towards God – or even worse, forget the presence of God.
-When we forget the presence of God, we forget that He loves us who are his children.
+Panic attacks and panic disorder are tools of Satan to keep us miserable and mistrustful towards God.
+He wants us to forget the presence of God and forget that He loves us.
 We have to remember that even though we are suffering now, He has a plan for us and He will give us refuge:

 Psalm 91: 1-6